Plus-Sized Swimsuit Model Brielle Anyea Says She Was Told To Lose Weight And ‘Stay Out Of The Sun’

 After years of modeling, she said that she wasn’t getting a ton of work.

 The 24-year-old Baltimore resident says that she used to walk six miles every day, morning and night, and was “starving” herself to try to fit into the modeling sample sizes.
-But at one point, she decided that she would rather just be herself than try to fit the modeling industry’s standards.
+At one point, however, she decided that she would rather just be herself than try to fit the modeling industry’s standards.

 “If I can’t get my foot in the door with the way I look, I’m going to build my own opportunities,” she said.